twshield/Fedora-EDID-KVM-config/README.md

 The DisplayPort specification requires that monitors provide an [EDID](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data), but inexpensive KVM switches like the
 [IOGEAR 2-Port USB DisplayPort Cable KVM](https://www.iogear.com/product/GCS52DP/) do not provide EDID information to the inactive computer.
 This can cause [display problems](https://docs.kernel.org/admin-guide/edid.html).

+The following is a combination of things I found in various places on the internet and thought it would be good to have them all in one place.

 You will need to do the following on all Linux computers connected to the KVM.
 Reboot the computer after making the changes below.

+Note that Nvidia GPU drivers can manage EDID files, see for example [Managing a Display EDID on windows](https://nvidia.custhelp.com/app/answers/detail/a_id/3569/~/managing-a-display-edid-on-windows) and there are xorg.conf options for Nvidea drivers to set the EDID as well.
+As far as I know, the following also works with Nvidia GPUs but I have not tested it.

 The solution for Linux is to use the kernel parameters: